ronchi/ai_compendium/README.md

 ### Acting Rationally: The Rational Agent Approach

-`"Computational Intelligence is the stuy of the design of intelligent agents."
+`"Computational Intelligence is the study of the design of intelligent agents."
 (Poole et al., 1998)`

 `AI ...is concerned with intelligent behavior in artificats."
 (Nilsson, 1998)`